 We begin at the exact end of the previous movie with the Underminer running amok and our newly united super family ready to face him together!
 Except this is a new movie and we need a new conflict, so let’s pretend nothing was resolved by the last movie—the number one ways sequel screw up their classic origins—and let’s use the same conflict again, to wit, the Parrs are at each others’ throats and (despite saving the day) superheroes are still illegal.
 The Incredibles save the day from the Underminer, but this backfires due to collateral damage.
 (People are arguing that they didn’t save the day, but they stop his drill from smashing into City Hall or whatever, so even though he gets away with the cash, I’d say it still counts.)

-Now, the Parrs are broke because the government can’t get them jobs any more.
-A reprieve comes in the form of a Jobs/Wosniak-style brother-sister team who assure the Parrs that, if only they wear body cams so people can see what they prevented from happening rather than just the after damage.
+Now the Parrs are broke because the government can’t get them jobs any more.
+A reprieve comes in the form of a Jobs/Wosniak-style brother-sister team who assure the Parrs that, if only they wear body cams so people can see what they prevented from happening rather than just the after-damage.
 They can use this to sway public opinion and get supers de-criminalized.
 Because Mr. Incredible tends toward the more destructive, Elastigirl will be the pilot, and her target is the mind-controlling Screenslaver.
 Bob will stay home and take care of Jack-Jack.

 The Mr. Mom bit was reasonably fresh when Michael Keaton did it in 1983, and it doesn’t have to be the case that this kind of storyline is SJW, but the Bob Parr of this movie is more than just a middle-aged man looking to relive his glory days: He’s freaking psychotic, usually on the verge of a murderous rage.
-When his wife tells his how good the crime-fighting is going, he’s so riddled with envy, he has to fight his urges to congratulate her (even though her success means the realization of his goals).
+When his wife tells him how good the crime-fighting is going, he’s so riddled with envy, he has to fight his urges in order to congratulate her (even though her success means the realization of his goals).

 He’s completely unable to do the house-husband thing at first.
 Just when I was about to check out, he has a good moment and I think, “OK, at least they’re not going to turn him into a complete boob.”
 Except that the next scene, he’s back to being completely overwhelmed.
 It doesn’t help that Elastigirl’s (already over-played) feistiness gets knocked into 12th gear here.
 She seems utterly unsympathetic to Bob, with only a token nod toward missing the biggest moments of her baby’s life.